 - Pour in the remaining 2 cups of vegetable broth.
 If your mole looks too thick add a bit more vegetable broth to get the consistency you like.

-- Season to taste with approx 1 tsp salt and 2-3 tsp sugar.
+- Season to taste with approx 1 teaspoon salt and 2-3 teaspoon sugar.
 Stir well.

 Chicken and pork: